sap-tutorials/sap-build-process-automation/tutorials/spa-authorize-google-sdk/spa-authorize-google-sdk.md

 - oAuth
 - Workflow Identity Federation

-SAP Build Process Automation supports Service Account and oAuth In this tutorial, you will authorize using Service Account.
+SAP Build Process Automation supports Service Account and oAuth.
+In this tutorial, you will authorize using Service Account.

 > What is a Service Account ?

 > Service account differs from user accounts and it will be used by a software application to make authorized API calls.
 The service account can also be authorized to access data on behalf of users in a domain without their consent by enabling Domain-wide delegation.
 The service accounts should be created and configured through Google Cloud Console before using the activity in SAP Build Process Automation.
-Refer to pre-requisites to **Setup Service Account**
+Refer to pre-requisites to **Setup Service Account**.

 ---